-This paper presents the design of a NRIC WPT system based on Commercial Off-The-Shelf (COTS) components.
-The system is designed for charging secondary batteries and powering the Nanochannel Delivery System (nDS), a remotely controlled implantable platform for tunable drug delivery that features Bluetooth Low Energy (BLE) connectivity [7], [15].
+This article presents the design of an NRIC WPT system based on commercial off-the-shelf (COTS) components.
+The system is designed for charging secondary batteries and powering the nanochannel delivery system (nDS), a remotely controlled implantable platform for tunable drug delivery that features Bluetooth low-energy (BLE) connectivity [7], [15].
 The integration of a rechargeable battery combined with a WPT system would enable the use of nDS in a preclinical setting targeting chronic experiments.
-Such a setting typically involves animal models, and is focused on safety and efficacy/efficiency, thereby paving the way for long-term in-vivo studies.
+Such a setting typically involves animal models and is focused on safety and efficacy/efficiency, thereby paving the way for longterm in vivo studies.
 In particular, the overall device size must not increase significantly, while recharge must occur safely, reliably, in short time, and respecting the regulations in term of biocompatibility, especially on overheating.
-The power transfer system under consideration must be designed to accommodate both near-static (long-term, slow, rare) and dynamic misalignments (short-term, quite fast, frequent, due to the animal's movement), in order to ensure an optimal power transfer for device charging.
-Indeed, the physical distance/alignment between the transmitting and the receiving coils, as well as the tissues in between, may greatly affect the resulting electrical characteristics of the inductive link and can only be adjusted at implantation time.
+The power transfer system under consideration must be designed to accommodate both near-static (long-term, slow, rare) and dynamic misalignments (short-term, quite fast, frequent, due to the animal's movement), to ensure an optimal power transfer for device charging.
+Indeed, the physical distance/alignment between the transmitting and receiving coils, as well as the tissues in between, may greatly affect the resulting electrical characteristics of the inductive link and can only be adjusted at implantation time.
 Therefore, a greater degree of robustness has to be accounted for at the design stage.
-The focus of this work is to investigate, given the mentioned requirements and constraints, the trade-offs among coil miniaturization, overall system electrical performance, and coil temperature, all of which impact on the overall engineering of the final device and its suitability for different biomedical application scenarios.
-In order to improve the efficiency, robustness, and reliability of the wireless powering and charging system, we introduce a closed-loop control system leveraging the already available BLE link, with the ultimate goal of reducing dissipation and minimizing overheating.
-This paper extends our previous work presented in [16] as a proof-of-concept with preliminary measurements.
-Here, we discuss in depth the behavior of the closed-loop WPT system using four different coils to effectively explore the pros and cons of different designs, with the crucial trade-off between physical size and reliability across different and non-optimal operating conditions.
-In order to further stress the robustness of the different solutions, we extended the range of the critical test conditions as well.
+The focus of this work is to investigate, given the mentioned requirements and constraints, the tradeoffs among coil miniaturization, overall system electrical performance, and coil temperature, all of which impact on the overall engineering of the final device and its suitability for different biomedical application scenarios.
+To improve the efficiency, robustness, and reliability of the wireless powering and charging system, we introduce a closedloop control system leveraging the already available BLE link, with the ultimate goal of reducing dissipation and minimizing overheating.
+This article extends our previous work presented in [16] as a proof-of-concept with preliminary measurements.
+Here, we discuss in depth the behavior of the closed-loop WPT system using four different coils to effectively explore the pros and cons of different designs, with the crucial tradeoff between physical size and reliability across different and nonoptimal operating conditions.
+To further stress the robustness of the different solutions, we extended the range of the critical test conditions as well.